iq-motion-control/iq-module-communication-doc/docs/manual/manual_gpio_interface.rst

 #.
 If you have never used Vertiq's Python API, you must first set up your local computer to use the Python API using the instructions found at `Getting Started with Python <https://iqmotion.readthedocs.io/en/latest/langs/python.html>`_

 #.
-After completing the walkthrough, you can interact with the *gpio_controller* client summarized in :ref:`gpio interface client` below
+After completing the walkthrough, you can interact with the *gpio_controller* client

 #.
 To read a value